 - How efficiently it is utilizing its resources

-A company with high RoE and RoCE signals the great potential for future growth in value of the company.
+A company with high RoE and RoCE signals great potential for future growth in the value of the company.

 Companies that do well on these two ratios by being above 20% and increasing for the past 5 years command premium valuations.